Elijah Lee: Minnesota Vikings

-Lee was drafted by the Minnesota Vikings in the seventh round, 232nd overall, in the 2017 NFL Draft.
+Lee was selected by the Minnesota Vikings in the seventh round, 232nd overall, in the 2017 NFL draft.
 "I'm just proud to be a Viking," Lee said after his selection.
 "That was one of my favorite teams and one of my top priorities, too, because they showed so much love and also because there's Kansas State alums."
 He was waived on September 2, 2017, and was signed to the practice squad the next day.

 San Francisco 49ers

 On September 13, 2017, Lee was signed by the San Francisco 49ers off the Vikings' practice squad.

 On August 31, 2019, Lee was waived by the 49ers and was signed to the practice squad the next day.
 He was promoted to the active roster on November 5.
-Lee reached Super Bowl LIV with the 49ers, but lost 31-20 to the Kansas City Chiefs.
+Lee reached Super Bowl LIV with the 49ers, but lost 31–20 to the Kansas City Chiefs.

 Lee did not receive a restricted free agent tender from the 49ers after the 2019 season, and he became a free agent on March 18, 2020.